carmenbianca/protokolo/README.md

 - Just after you make a release, you need to create a new section in CHANGELOG for your next release.
 If you forget this busywork, new feature branches will need to create this section, which increases the chance of merge conflicts.
-- If a feature branch adds a change log entry to the section for the next v1.2.3 release, and v1.2.3 subsequently releases without merging that feature branch, then merging that feature branch afterwards would still add the change log entry to the v1.2.3 section, even though it should now go to the v1.3.0 section.
+- If a feature branch adds a change log entry to the section for the next v2.0 release, and v2.0 subsequently releases without merging that feature branch, then merging that feature branch afterwards would still add the change log entry to the v2.0 section, even though it should now go to the unreleased v3.0 section.

 Life would be a lot easier if you didn't have to deal with these problems.